 What is the “Fire Season”?

-The fire season refers to the period when bush fires are likely to start and spread rapidly which is determined by climatic factors.
+The fire season refers to the period when bush fires are likely to start and spread rapidly.
 The City of Albany covers over 4,000km2, so people living in the north east section of the City experience different climatic conditions to those living in the south west corner.
 Therefore different fire season dates apply depending on where you live: